 My PhD dissertation explores the structure and message of Psalms 90-106 within the macrostructure of the book as a whole.
 The past thirty years has seen an explosion of interest in the canonical form and (potentially) cohesive message of the Hebrew Psalter.
 I’m interested in continuing the exploration alongside a growing community of students and scholars seeking to understand the Psalter not only as a sacred collection of individual poems but as a unified mosaic testifying to the faithfulness of Israel’s God and a poetic fuel line for her (and our) messianic hope.

 The biblical counseling movement, widely attributed to the bold and debated advances of Jay Adams, continues to develop.
 David Powlison and Heath Lambert have documented the growth (and growing pains) of this nascent movement, which has been hailed as a Godsend by some and a simplistic, unscientific, overbearing, and even dangerous development by others.
 Facing criticisms both legitimate and misguided, the biblical counseling movement continues to spread and exert increasing influence in the church (an influence which I celebrate but also want to hone).
-Fourteen years of ministry in counseling-heavy roles have fueled my passion for wise spiritual guidance, shaped my habits and instincts as a de facto shepherd and soul-care practitioner, and taught me just how much there is to learn about anthropology, the human condition, and the bright hope for Christian sanctification.
-Serving as the head of Student Life and an Assistant Professor of Biblical Counseling at Boyce College, I plan to stay involved in the practice of counseling and the training of counselors.
+Fifteen years of ministry in counseling-heavy roles have fueled my passion for wise spiritual guidance, shaped my habits and instincts as a shepherd and soul-care practitioner, and taught me just how much there is to learn about anthropology, the human condition, and the bright hope for Christian sanctification.
+After serving as the head of Student Life and a professor of biblical counseling at Boyce College before transitioning to pastoral ministry, I plan to stay involved in the practice of counseling and the training of counselors.

 Virtue and Wisdom